Memorial Sloan Kettering Today

 Our physicians have an extraordinary depth and breadth of experience in diagnosing and treating all forms of the disease, from the most common to the rarest.
 Each year, they treat more than 400 different subtypes of cancer.
 This level of specialization can have an often dramatic effect on a patient’s chances for a cure or control of his or her cancer.

 Memorial Sloan Kettering’s radiologists use state-of-the-art imaging technology to detect cancer, and our pathologists have unsurpassed experience in using advanced methods to accurately diagnose cancer.
-They analyze some 40,000 tumor samples each year to determine a precise diagnosis and the extent of disease (known as staging) – an essential step to deciding the best course of treatment.
+They issued more than 175,000 pathology reports in 2018 to determine a precise diagnosis and the extent of disease (known as staging) to guide decisions on the best course of treatment.

 Our surgeons perform more cancer operations at Memorial Sloan Kettering than doctors at any other hospital in the nation.
 Because of their sole focus on cancer, our surgeons can often use advanced surgical techniques that result in a better quality of life for patients.
 Over the years, they have pioneered many surgical innovations, including minimally invasive surgery for the treatment of many cancers.